 Phone Call and Texting Policy

 We provide text updates throughout the day to the parents of our infant center.
-These are just an occasional picture or story about something cute your child did.
+Texts are an occasional picture or update about a child’s day.
 They are not intended to be a play by play of the day’s activities.
-We’ll send home a daily sheet for all that info.
+We’ll send home a daily sheet for that info.
 We basically just want parents to feel connected and not miss anything special about their child’s day.
 It’s also helpful when a baby is teething or ill to be able to reach out through a text and touch base.
 Once a child has graduated over to the main center, if a parent would like an update, we ask that they call the center line and we will connect you with your child’s teacher or pass any messages along to them for you.
+Infant teachers have very busy days with all of the babies in their classrooms, we ask parents to be thoughtful of that when sending a text to a teacher and also in that the teacher may not always be able to respond right back.
+We have designated staff who have been authorized to text parents freely.
+We like the designated staff to have finished their staff probationary period and to have shown to be able to manage their day successfully and meet all the requirements we have set up for them prior to authorizing them to text parents.
+We also respect a staff’s desire to give or not give out their personal cell phone number.

 Social Media Policy